Unagi Sayaka: Tokyo Joshi Pro Wrestling (2019–2020)

-World Wonder Ring Stardom (2020–present)
+World Wonder Ring Stardom (2020–2022)

+Cosmic Angels (2020–2025)

-Sayaka debuted in World Wonder Ring Stardom on November 14, 2020, at the Korakuen New Landscape Event teaming up with Tam Nakano and Mina Shirakawa, as the newest member of Cosmic Angels, defeating Stars (Gokigen Death, Mayu Iwatani and Starlight Kid).
-She began her with her tenure with Stardom as a tag team wrestler, and worked against different stables such as Donna Del Mondo (Himeka, Maika and Natsupoi) and Queen's Quest (Momo Watanabe and Saya Kamitani).
-On December 16, at Road To Osaka Dream Cinderella, Cosmic Angels defeated Oedo Tai (Bea Priestley, Natsuko Tora and Saki Kashima), to win Sayaka's first title of her career, the Artist of Stardom Championship.
+Unagi debuted in World Wonder Ring Stardom on November 14, 2020, at the Korakuen New Landscape Event teaming up with Tam Nakano and Mina Shirakawa, as the newest member of Cosmic Angels, defeating Stars (Gokigen Death, Mayu Iwatani and Starlight Kid).
+She began her tenure with Stardom as a tag team wrestler, and worked against different stables such as Donna Del Mondo (Himeka, Maika and Natsupoi) and Queen's Quest (Momo Watanabe and Saya Kamitani).
+On December 16, at Road To Osaka Dream Cinderella, Cosmic Angels defeated Oedo Tai (Bea Priestley, Natsuko Tora and Saki Kashima), to win Unagi's first title of her career, the Artist of Stardom Championship.
 At Stardom Osaka Dream Cinderella 2020 on December 20, they scored their successful title defense against Stars (Gokigen Death, Mayu Iwatani and Starlight Kid).

-At Stardom 10th Anniversary Show on January 17, 2021, Sayaka unsuccessfully challenged Saya Iida for the Future of Stardom Championship.
-On March 3, 2021, at All Star Dream Cinderella, Sayaka won a 24-person All-Star rumble featuring wrestlers from the promotion's past, such as Yuzuki Aikawa and Chigusa Nagayo, Yoko Bito and Kyoko Inoue.
-At Stardom Yokohama Dream Cinderella 2021 on April 4, Sayaka fell short to Saya Kamitani in a singles match.
+At Stardom 10th Anniversary Show on January 17, 2021, Unagi unsuccessfully challenged Saya Iida for the Future of Stardom Championship.
+On March 3, 2021, at All Star Dream Cinderella, Unagi won a 24-person All-Star Rumble featuring wrestlers from the promotion's past, such as Chigusa Nagayo, Kyoko Inoue, Yoko Bito and Yuzuki Aikawa.
+At Stardom Yokohama Dream Cinderella 2021 on April 4, Unagi fell short to Saya Kamitani in a singles match.
 On the first night of the Stardom Cinderella Tournament 2021 from April 10, she defeated Natsuko Tora in a Cinderella Tournament First-round match.
 In the Stardom 5 Star Grand Prix 2021 she fought in the Block B and scored a total of nine points after competing against Syuri, Saya Kamitani, Takumi Iroha, Konami, Utami Hayashishita, Tam Nakano, Maika, AZM and Ruaka.
 At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, 2021, she dropped the Future of Stardom Championship to Ruaka.
-Sayaka participated in the Stardom Super Wars trilogy of events, making her first appearance on November 3, 2021, at Kawasaki Super Wars where she unsuccessfully challenged stablemate Tam Nakano for the Wonder of Stardom Championship.
+Unagi participated in the Stardom Super Wars trilogy of events, making her first appearance on November 3, 2021, at Kawasaki Super Wars where she unsuccessfully challenged stablemate Tam Nakano for the Wonder of Stardom Championship.
 At Tokyo Super Wars on November 27, she teamed up with Lady C in a losing effort against AZM and Momo Watanabe.
-At Osaka Super Wars, the last event of the trilogy which took place on December 18, Sayaka teamed up with Mina Shirakawa and Tam Nakano in a losing effort against Mayu Iwatani, Hazuki and Koguma in a Six-woman tag team match as part of a ¥10 Million Unit tournament.
-At Stardom Dream Queendom on December 29, 2021, Sayaka teamed up with Mai Sakurai and Mina Shirakawa to unsuccessfully challenge MaiHimePoi (Maika, Natsupoi and Himeka) for the Artist of Stardom Championship.
+At Osaka Super Wars, the last event of the trilogy which took place on December 18, Unagi teamed up with Mina Shirakawa and Tam Nakano in a losing effort against Mayu Iwatani, Hazuki and Koguma in a Six-woman tag team match as part of a ¥10 Million Unit tournament.
+At Stardom Dream Queendom on December 29, 2021, Unagi teamed up with Mai Sakurai and Mina Shirakawa to unsuccessfully challenge MaiHimePoi (Maika, Natsupoi and Himeka) for the Artist of Stardom Championship.